sinfulz/JustTryHarder/README.md

 Feel free to submit a Pull Request & leave a star to share some love if this helped you. 💖

+**Hacktoberfest friendly!**
+Yes, we are open to Pull Requests for Hacktoberfest!
+Please ensure its not spam and actaully contributes well to this repo.
+Thanks & happy hacking!

 Disclaimer: none of the below includes spoilers for the PWK labs / OSCP Exam.

 Credit Info: